schoeberl/librelane/docs/source/getting_started/migrants/index.md

 ### Docker-based Installation (Not Preferred)

-Docker is still supported if you have it installed from LibreLane 1, although the Docker image is built with a Nix environment instead of CentOS.
+Docker is still supported if you have it installed from OpenLane, although the Docker image is built with a Nix environment instead of CentOS.
 The way it is invoked is also much simpler, with the Python script handling mounts and calling the image for you, as you can see below: